- "It's a comedy of errors, with the violence of Macbeth,so cute and charming, murder, zany, wacky, jokey, death!"

 - The final villain's breakdown has them try break their cane on the witness stand and strangling Inspector Gregson with it while on the stand.

 Crogley: YOOOOOOOOU TRAITOOOOOOOOOOOOOOOOOOOR!!

 - The Masked Man's true Leitmotif is a downright disturbing Dark Reprise of Asougi Kazuma's theme.
 Listen here.
 (Beware of major spoilers)

 - In the second case, after you reveal that William Petenshy is an escaped convict desperately trying to get into a death-row inmate's old apartment to find a treasure he was promised, the normally comical character suddenly becomes a deranged lunatic (spoilers in the link, obviously).
-Made worse by them working in some of their normal poses, but now sporting a really disturbing Un-Smile and slightly off-key sound effects.
+Made worse by his being in some of his normal poses, but now sporting a really disturbing Un-Smile and accompanied by slightly off-key sound effects.
 The unsettling music doesn't help either.
 Even the jurors are horrified in-universe!